aallam/aallam.github.io/_posts/rxjava/2019-05-01-rxjava:-transformers.md

 jemoji:
 ---

-RxJava provides the possibility to reuse of pieces of `Observable` or `Flowable` chains and consolidate these operators into a new operator. using `ObservableTransformer` and `FlowableTransformer`.
+RxJava provides the possibility to reuse pieces of `Observable` or `Flowable` chains and combine these operators into a new operator. using `ObservableTransformer` and `FlowableTransformer`.

 ## ObservableTransformer
 Lets take the following example: